ssaniva/cs594-spring-2015/exams/exam4.md

 Please use `http://xpo6.com/wp-content/uploads/2015/01/stop-word-list.txt` as the official stop word list for this exam.
 Note everything is in lowercase.
 Hint: your text should also be in lowercase.

+> It seems that there is a daily rate limit for the online text file which we have to use for exam4.
+So after a certain limit the IP address gets blocked for 24hrs.
+So is it ok to copy the contents of the book in a text file and read the text file and do further processing?

+You can assume that the file has been downloaded to local disk.
+In fact, your program should read it from local disk.
+The expected three text files should be in the same directory as the python code with the names: `pg174.txt`, `pg76.txt`, and `pg74.txt`.

 > For exam 4 do we have to submit our code? or only the answer?

 Please submit the following files: `most_frequent_word.py`, `histogram.py`, `common_words.py`, `unique_words.py`, `histogram.png`, and `answer.txt`.
 The format of your `answer.txt` should be: